hl7-eu/unicom-ig/input/pagecontent/clinical.md

 #### Medicinal products as coded concepts in a terminology

 SNOMED CT international edition does not contain information about specific products.
 Medicinal product concepts are provided as virtual medicinal products, without any indication to brand or excipients.
-For the same reason, it also does not contain complex packaging and combined dose forms. ///LINKS from SNOMED page.///
+For the same reason, it also does not contain complex packaging and combined dose forms.

 In some countries the SNOMED CT national release centre uses the regulatory data to create national SNOMED CT drug extension, which includes actual branded products.
 This is used, for example, in Spain and Norway, where regulatory data is used in the clinical domain, but in a completely different format.

-National terminologies (Austria)
-Austrian medication list is a FHIR CodeSystem resource, enlisting all medicinal products authorised in Austria and describing the essential attributes of the products in concept properties.
-The list originates from the regulatory agency, and is derived automatically from the ISO IDMP data.